Spearmint (binomial Mentha spicata, synonym Mentha viridis), also known as garden mint, common mint, lamb mint and mackerel mint

 Stress Relief - Menthol that is naturally present in the tea is a muscle relaxant; the relaxation of the muscles can be an enormous component of natural stress and anxiety relief.
 Drinking spearmint tea before bed has been proven to give you a more restful sleep.
 Not only does the relaxation of the muscles lead to more restful sleep, the tea has properties that can even help you dream more vividly.

 Weight Loss - There’s no all-natural miracle.
 But you can get some help from spearmint!
 Spearmint can act as an appetite suppressant, making it easier to stick to your healthy eating goals.
 Drinking a blend of spearmint tea and green tea can help increase your metabolism as well, making it easier to shed extra pounds.
 We recommend buying spearmint tea in bulk to save money and so that you have enough to last for daily use.

 Circulation: The iron content in a single serving of spearmint is more than 100% of the daily recommended amount, which can stimulate the production of red blood cells and hemoglobin.
 This not only prevents anemia, but also increases circulation to the body’s extremities, boosting energy levels and wound healing.

 Heart Health: The high potassium levels found in spearmint are crucial to maintaining healthy blood pressure; potassium is a vasodilator, meaning that it relieves the stress on blood vessels and arteries, therefore helping to prevent atherosclerosis, strokes, and heart attacks.

-Sinus Relief - Let peppermint tea become part of your evening routine.
-Not only does the consumption of any warm liquid, such as tea, help you clear your sinuses and soothe sore throats, peppermint tea in particular is a known natural decongestant.
+Sinus Relief - Let Spearmint tea become part of your evening routine.
+Not only does the consumption of any warm liquid, such as tea, help you clear your sinuses and soothe sore throats, Spearmint tea in particular is a known natural decongestant.